London lifestyle & travels with kids and babies

 Fish for life has next door a working farm: geese and ducks, goats, sheep and chicken that our boys loved feedings.
 Next door there are 2 trampolines, swings and a pond – our kids have been so mesmerized for few hours.
 The food is great – best tarama salad; trout baked in maize, fish soup.

 For more about Brasov fresh powder and skiing – check out our article on Romania ski holidays and 7 reasons to go for it .
-For more on Romania travel check our post on Road trip Romania : 10 days itinerary.
+For more on Romania travel check our post on Road trip Romania : 10 days itinerary, whilst for more Transylvania inspiration head here.
 Looking forward to going back and exploring further this summer!